OpenGL Legacy API

 A short history of OpenGL

-• OpenGL and the fixed function pipeline exist since ca. 1980
+- OpenGL and the fixed function pipeline (legacy pipeline) exist since ca. 1980

-With OpenGL 3.0 functions like glVertex do not exist any longer.
+As a result, With OpenGL 3.0 functions like glVertex do not exist any longer in the core profile.
 Those commands are called legacy functions.
-As a replacement for the legacy functions, later OpenGL versions offer the more efficient vertex buffer objecs (VBOs) and GLSL shaders.
+As a replacement for the legacy functions, later OpenGL versions offer the more efficient vertex buffer objects (VBOs) and programmable GLSL shaders.

-This is true for a so called core profile, in the compatibility profile the legacy functions are still available.
-But we do not get a higher OpenGL version than 3.2 in the compatibilty profile.
-If we would like to use the latest OpenGL standard 4.x, we have to use VBOs (vertex array objects) and GLSL shader (i.e. the programmable pipeline).
-For embedded devices OpenGL ES does not even offer a compatibily profile, so we definitly have to use the programmable pipeline on Android, for example.
-If we would go for that, we would be having quite a hard time to just get a simple OpenGL example running.
+With the compatibility profile the legacy functions are still available.
+But we do not get a higher OpenGL version than 3.2.
+If we would like to use the latest OpenGL standard (actual OpenGL version is 4.6), we have to use VBOs (vertex array objects) and GLSL shaders (i.e. the programmable pipeline).
+This is way more efficient than the fixed function pipeline, but it complicates matters for beginners.

 The glVertex C++ library and its respective documentation is hosted on SourceForge: